 If you are among the many that need help getting your digital transformation jump-started, I recommend the following.

 - Consider ways to grow small successes into big ones.
-Looking across your digital transformation initiatives, is there one department or project that is seeing success or in the greatest need of being freed from legacy constraints?
+Looking across your digital transformation stages and initiatives, is there one department or project that is seeing success or in the greatest need of being freed from legacy constraints?
 Lessons learned in one area can often be applied to others.
-For example, you may have found that employing chatbots has helped to vastly improve your customer service ratings and efficiency.
+For example, you may have found that employing digital transformation tools such as chatbots has helped to vastly improve your customer service ratings and efficiency.
 That same technology can be leveraged in other areas, such as using bots to improve your relationships and communication with suppliers and partners.

 - Be strategic about your investments.
 Even if you aren’t directly working with technologies like quantum computing and 5G today, it’s important to plan for the ways in which the growth of those technologies will impact your business.
 The better you can anticipate changes and incorporate them into your strategy today, the more resilient your business will be long term.
 For example, the growth of Anything as a Service models (XaaS), which are encompassing software, platforms, infrastructure, and many other areas, may be a good option to enable you to test different options and allow for future flexibility without requiring a deep investment today.